Ultrasonic welding of thermoplastics: Energy directors

 Sharper apex angle provides greater weld strength and ensures tight seal.
 Such design also works well with polycarbonate and acrylic.

-Butt joint is one of most common weld configurations used with energy directors.
+Butt joint is one of the most common weld configurations used with energy directors.
 Hermetic seal may not be easily achieved in semi-crystalline polymers as they crystallize faster when exposed to air atmosphere.
 However, hermetic seal can be obtained with amorphous polymers provided good alignment of mating parts with additional fixtures.

 Tongue and groove joint design does not require additional fixtures for proper alignment.
 Molten plastic is fully enclosed in the groove providing aesthetic appearance.
-Minimum recommended wall thickness is 3.05 – 3.12 mm.
+Minimum recommended wall thickness is 3.05–3.12 mm.

 Shear joints

 Some applications require the plastic welds to be hermetically stable.
 To satisfy this requirement, shear joints are typically used instead of energy directors.
 To achieve proper sealing, small tolerances are necessary.
 Such a stipulation could be difficult to satisfy with larger parts.

 When a shear joint is assembled, top part contacts the bottom one along a thin edge, which is the first section to melt.
 This molten material then flows along the side wall of the bottom part filling up the gap between the parts.
 While a shear joint provides alignment for mating parts, it often requires additional fixtures to support the top part of the joint from deflecting outwards as it experiences pressing force from the tool.
 To mitigate the risk of deflection, robust design of the top part ensuring sufficient stiffness is essential.

 Shear joints can be used with all polymers.
 They are well-suited for cylindrical parts.